jyalim/myconfig/README.md

 =====================

-The major change that the tmux.conf files introduces is changing the default prefix from C-b to C-a, where C implies use of the control key.
+The major change that the tmux.conf files introduces is changing the default prefix from C-b to C-Space, where C implies use of the control key.
-The reason for this is that with the EMACS readline, C-b is a useful and common shortcut that is used relatively repetitively to move the cursor to the left, whereas C-a in readline moves the cursor to the start of the line, which only needs to ideally be pressed once.
+The reason for this is that with the EMACS readline, C-b is a useful and common shortcut that is used relatively repetitively to move the cursor to the left, whereas C-Space has no definition in readline.
 There are other custom optimizations that are in the conf file, the most obvious of which are the styling of statusbar and prompt.
 These have been made to fit a dark terminal, but they have been fine in light terminals as well.

-The other things to note are that v and y begin-selection and copy after hitting the prefix, as they would in ViM, and h, l, k, j will move the cursor to the relative left, right, upper, or lower pane after hitting the prefix.
+The other things to note are that v and y begin-selection and copy after hitting the prefix, as they would in ViM (still need to enter copy mode with C-Space [), and h, l, k, j will move the cursor to the relative left, right, upper, or lower pane after hitting the prefix.
-Also, hitting C-a / will display pane numbers briefly over the panes and allow for integer input which will cause the cursor to jump to that pane.
+Also, hitting C-Space / will display pane numbers briefly over the panes and allow for integer input which will cause the cursor to jump to that pane.
-If the numbers are already known, C-a ; will also accept an integer for cursor pane tunneling.
+If the numbers are already known, C-Space ; will also accept an integer for cursor pane tunneling.
-I find that these shortcuts make for a highly productive, window manager like terminal experience, allowing one to be mouse independent if need be, albeit the conf file has it so that the mouse is actually able to select panes and scroll.
+These shortcuts make for a highly productive, window manager like terminal experience, allowing one to be mouse independent if need be, albeit the conf file has it so that the mouse is actually able to select panes and scroll.